datacentricdesign/lab/_posts/2019-05-15-process-training.md

 twitter_text:
 introduction: In this post we train a machine learning algorithm with data from the DCD Hub, in Python.
 We use a Jupyter Notebook to lead you through the training process.
 ---

-In this post we train a machine learning algorithm with data from the DCD Hub, in Python.
-We use a Jupyter Notebook to lead you through the training process.

 If you do not have Jupyter yet, you can install it with the following commands in the terminal: